joachim-n/tome_forms/README.md

 - Allow static forms to redirect to a custom path, e.g. a confirmation message
 - Supply a basic confirmation message page?
 - Add a form handler plugin to post to a REST endpoint?
+- Consider adding a setting to output the form ID on every form, to help non-devs set up forms.